aFarkas/lazysizes/plugins/aspectratio/README.md

 #lazysizes aspectratio extension

 This plugin helps to pre-occupy the space needed for an image by calculating the height from the image width.
-This can serve as an alternative to different CSS intrinsic ratio patterns.
+This can serve as an alternative to the different CSS intrinsic ratio patterns.

+Note: The CSS patterns are recommended, but especially in case of different ratio's for one image not so convenient.

 ##Markup API: